Autodesk/arnold-usd/docs/building.md

 - USD_BIN: Path to the USD Executables.
 Set to `$USD_PATH/include` by default.
 - USD_BUILD_MODE: Build mode of USD. `shared_libs` is when there is a separate library for each module, `monolithic` is when all the modules are part of a single library and `static` is when there is a singular static library for all USD.
 Note, `static` only supported when building the procedural and the usd -> ass converter.
 - USD_MONOLITHIC_LIBRARY: Name of the USD monolithic library'.
 By default it is `usd_ms`.
+- USD_LIB_PREFIX: USD library name prefix.
+By default it is set to `lib` on all platforms.
 - BOOST_INCLUDE: Where to find the boost headers.
 By default this points inside the USD installation, and works when USD is deployed using the official build scripts.
 - BOOST_LIB: Where to find the Boost Libraries.
 - BOOST_LIB_NAME: Boost library name pattern.
 By default it is set to `boost_%s`, meaning scons will look for boost_python.